 Templates have a bad reputation.
 We associate them with lack of skills to make something from scratch.
 We link them to our unwillingness to stand out from the herd.
 We accuse them of being – “generic”.

 Let’s boost them up.
 Templates are among the more productive devices ever invented.
-The good ones can help you brainstorm, track your projects, manage money, and overall – organize your life.
-Come to think of it, what would a white collar office worker do without his or her everyday Office templates.
+The good ones can help you brainstorm with mind maps, track your projects, manage money and finances, and overall organize your life.
+Come to think of it, what would a white collar office worker do without his or her everyday Office templates?

-But photos and photography?
-Shouldn’t we talk about the ones in Photoshop instead of PowerPoint?
-No…and here are a few good reasons.
+But when it comes to photos and photography, shouldn’t we talk about the templates in Photoshop instead of PowerPoint?
+No… and here are a few good reasons why.

 Why Use PowerPoint Templates for Photos?

 Share your photos.
 For our most popular preoccupation with photos – sharing.

 Simply for effect.
 A good presentation is for impact.
 A professional template adds gravity.
 A stylish one enhances the photo.

 Work smart.
 Save time.
 PowerPoint templates are molds for standard layouts.
 Why reinvent the wheel – save time with pre-made photography templates.
 Focus on other things instead.